freeCodeCamp/freeCodeCamp/curriculum/challenges/english/09-information-security/information-security-projects/anonymous-message-board.md

       getUserInput => {
         assert(!/.*\/anonymous-message-board\.freecodecamp\.rocks/.test(getUserInput('url')));
       }
-  - text: Only allow your site to be loading in an iFrame on your own pages.
+  - text: Only allow your site to be loaded in an iFrame on your own pages.
     testString: "async getUserInput => {
       const data = await fetch(getUserInput('url') + '/_api/app-info');
       const parsed = await data.json();